gtod/postgres-json/README.md

 If you now get a result from `(pomo:query "select 1")` you are ready to go.

-Clone this repo to sit under your `~/quicklisp/local-projects` and do
+Navigate to your `~/quicklisp/local-projects` directory and do

+`git clone https://github.com/gtod/postgres-json.git`.
+Then at your REPL evaluate:

 ```common-lisp
 (ql:register-local-projects)
 (ql:quickload :postgres-json)
 ```

-Now evaluate these forms at the REPL:
+Followed by:

 ```common-lisp
 (defpackage :simple-1